psarando/shire-reckoning/README.md

 so it makes the comparison more complicated;
-but the first few years of this Calendar of Imladris would correspond with this Gregorian calendar's March 22 in order for its Yestarë to fall on March 25 in this Gregorian calendar's year 6460 ([see it in action on the Middle-earth simulation page](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html)).
+but the first few years of this Calendar of Imladris would correspond with this Gregorian calendar's March 22 in order for its Yestarë to fall on March 25 in this Gregorian calendar's year 6460.
+More precisely,
+the Calendar of Imladris would have to start reckoning on a March 23 in this Gregorian calendar's year 590 B.C.E., but the year 590 B.C.E. in the Gregorian calendar is right before a leap-year, so in the next 4 years (589 B.C.E. through 586 B.C.E.)
+Yestarë would fall on a March 22.
+One way to look at this would be to consider this Gregorian calendar as already a day off from the seasons in 590 B.C.E., and its leap-day in 589 B.C.E. will re-sync it with the seasons and this Calendar of Imladris ([see it in action on the Middle-earth simulation page](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html)).

 So for these reasons, in addition to those [given at the beginning of these Rivendell Reckoning notes](#why-march-22nd),